Sterile Compounding and Aseptic Technique (SCAT) – ACPE Provider Accredited IV Training Certificate Course

 Instructor Information Letter

 Click Here to view the refund details.
-Refunds must be authorized within 30 days of book receipt.
+Book refunds must be authorized within 30 days of book receipt.
 No refunds will be given after the 30-day deadline.

-A $50 non-refundable administrative fee will be retained.
+A $50 non-refundable administrative fee will be retained, regardless of book receipt.
 Any shipping fees are the responsibility of the purchaser.

 SCAT Self-Study Frequently Asked Questions: